 HHO generators are not a new concept, the basic technology of separating water from hydrogen have been around us for nearly a century, mainly starting out through Henry Garrett, the inventor of the famous water carburetor, which would run the engine using only tap water.
 The water electrolysis theory was further developed by professor Yull Brown.
 This is where “Brown’s Gas” got its unscientific nickname.
+Now, let’s look at how we can get water fuel from HHO generators.

 So you may be asking: “What is the easiest route?”